etkayapar/bamRefine/README.md

 ## Installation

 Regardless of the installation method you choose below, we recommend installing `bamrefine` inside a Python virtual environment as opposed to installing it at the system or user level.
-Depending on your environment you may have to use this approach if you don't have the right permissions.
+Depending on your environment you may actually have to use this approach if you don't have the right permissions.

 We recommend you use the python module `venv` for this purpose, it is a part of The Python Standard Library thus should not require you to install it separately.
+You can read more about how the module works from [here](https://docs.python.org/3/library/venv.html).

 First create and activate your `venv` virtual environment: